arvida/blog/articles/2014-06-17-best-practices-in-modern-web-projects.md

 In this blog post I focus on a few practices related to the technical side of things.
 Like setup and what to think about when choosing tools and processes for a project.
 Each practice has a link or two in the end to resources with more information.

-Let's start out with the most important file in a project.
+Let’s start out with the most important file in a project.

 ## The README file